Nitin-Thomas/Homework-Assignments/Readme-Unit1.md

  > **Learning & Development**<br></br>
 > Financial literacy has become increasingly important for government and citizens when economic health and stability are concerned.
 The World Bank Financial literacy program focusses on improving this understanding for School students and college students, so that they can bring this modern financial knowledge to their homes and communities<sup>[10]</sup>.
 In the long run, it would translate to better allocation of capital, from savers to investors to.
 Trading Platforms for practice and mobile app games would be a creative way to muster inquisitiveness into the field.

 Quite evident already with the Apple, Google and Samsung ecosystems - houing Communication, Technology, Finance, Health, Entertainment, Productivity, Learning and development and much more.
 An ecosystem bridges gaps along the value chain by creating a unified value proposition through a customer centric gateway that reduces subscription costs for customers and provide new experiences and appetite for new products.
-A survey reveals that 7 out 10 consumers were pro-ecosystem because it is viewed as a journey rather than a transaction.
+A survey reveals that 7 out 10 consumers were pro-ecosystem because it is viewed as a journey rather than a transaction - now that's a trend setter!

 ## Appendix